-Yesterday, Thanksgiving brought my identical twin brother Lefty to the computer to share his thoughts on this traditional American holiday.
-He did, in a post entitled "Thanks -- and No Thanks."
-He couldn't face the image traditionally presented about Thanksgiving without pointing to the reality of our history.
+The approach of Thanksgiving brought my identical twin brother Lefty to the computer to share his thoughts on this traditional American holiday, in a post entitled "Thanks -- and No Thanks."
+It seems he couldn't face the image traditionally presented about Thanksgiving without pointing to the reality of our history.
 (You can find his thoughts at Rambling On with Brother Lefty Smith, S.O.B.*).

 and am still receiving.”

 Now I'm sitting here with my chest heaving, tears rolling down my cheeks,with images of Bing Crosby as freakin' Father O'Malley playing across the screen at Mind's Memory Lane Theater.

 WTF?
 How in the world did I end up here?

 It seems that this question can be approached a couple of different ways.

 First, I can trace the sequence of thoughts.
 In researching the notion of gratitude for this piece, I had tied together the suggestions of several teachers and was recalling that a person choosing to consciously connect with feelings of gratitude each day was one of the essential ingredients of Naikan, a contemporary Japanese Self Help/Therapy modality developed by a Jodo Shinshu Buddhist practitioner who had actually sat, fasting, in a completely dark cave for quite awhile.
 I then thought of the folk wisdom contained in the notion of "counting your blessings."
 Then, in a blink, it was Irving Berlin and Bing musically proclaiming that notion as strains of "Count Your Blessings" streamed through my head.
 Then there was Father O'Malley in "Going my Way?"--and I was a goner.

 But, where, exactly, did I go to?